hovictoria/WebAssignment/README.md

 ## Features & Functionality

 ### 1. Event Management (Wansim)
-- **Create:** Post a new campus event with title, date, location, description and category
+- **Create:** Post a new campus event with title, date, location, description, category and image
-- **Read:** Browse all events on the event listing page; click into individual event details
+- **Read:** Browse all events on the event listing page with search, filter and sort; click into individual event details
-- **Update:** Edit event details (title, date, venue, description, category) — only accessible by the event organiser
+- **Update:** Edit event details — only accessible by the event organiser; past events cannot be edited
-- **Delete:** Remove an event permanently — only accessible by the event organiser
+- **Delete:** Remove an event permanently — only accessible by the event organiser; past events cannot be deleted
 - **Authorization:** Edit and Delete buttons are only visible to the event organiser who created it
+- **Event Status:** Events are automatically labelled as Upcoming / Ongoing / Past based on the current date

 ### 2. RSVP System (Yijun)
 - **Create:** RSVP to an event with a status (Going / Maybe / Not Going)